tal-diamant/pixi.js-learning-doc/readme.md

 circles.drawCircle(500,300,35);
 app.stage.addChild(circles)
 ```
-a single Graphics object can make more than one shape.
+a single Graphics object can make more than one shape.\
 *a little note** - the `drawCircle` function we just used to create the circles doesn't actually draws them to the screen.
 Instead, think of it as a "buildCircle" function.
 The Graphics object has a few more of these "draw" functions and you should treat them all as "build" functions instead.
 So what actually draws them to the screen? that's what we talk about next.

 ### addChild(child)
+As you just saw, to add anything to the stage we just use the `app.stage.addChild` function and this is what made the circles appear on screen.\
+So when things get added to the stage, thats when they get rendered.\
-As you just saw, to add anything to the stage we just use the `app.stage.addChild` function.
-Actually that function is not special to the stage, it's a container function, and since all `DisplayObjects` extend the container class anytime you want to nest one object in another just use its `addChild` function.
+Also `addChild` is not special to the stage, it's a container function, and since all `DisplayObjects` extend the container class anytime you want to nest one object in another just use its `addChild` function.

 ### Basic animation
 To add basic animations to your display objects (changing their display properties over time) we use the 'Ticker' class.